adirt/bash/README.md

-This is Adir's general purpose script directory.
+This is Adir's general purpose script repository.

-Add this to your PATH and use it from any device.
+Created mainly to learn Bash.